zooizooi/consola/README.md

 # Consola
-In browser console for executing commands and logging output.
+In viewport console to execute commands and log output

 ![Consola](./consola.png)